sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 To use a storage class provided by other cloud providers, follow these steps:

-1. Add the `components/storage-class/cloud` component to your overlay:
+1. Include the `storage-class/cloud` component to your overlay:

 ```yaml
 # overlays/$OVERLAY_NAME/kustomization.yaml